 10. The Singaporean Gen Z Consumers

-In Singapore, Gen Zs are beginning to join the workforce and are beginning to enjoy the freedom and empowerment that comes with spending their own money.
+Singapore's Gen Zs are entering the workforce and experiencing the excitement of earning their own money.
+This new wave of consumers is empowered and looking for products and experiences that reflect their values and interests.
 Based on 2021 data, when you run marketing on social media, you'll reach Gen Zs and other young generations, from ages 18 to 44 years old.

 Gen Z's spending approach is fueled by a need for self-expression and identity, and is expected to have a longer runway.
 They desire to invest in manners that fit how they shop.
 For example, something as essential and practical as to how buyers can select to pay for their purchases has evolved to fulfill the new demands of these young and up-and-coming consumers.